 A secondary objective was to compare the performance of the IMAGYST sample preparation methods to standard reference methods of centrifugal and passive fecal flotation.

-At this time, IMAGYST can detect: Ancylostoma (hookworm) in dogs and cats, Toxocara (roundworm) in dogs and cats, Trichuris (whipworm) in dogs, Taenia (tapeworm) in dogs and cats, Cystoisosopora (intestinal disease) in dogs and cats, and Giardia in dogs and cats.1,3
+At this time, IMAGYST can detect: Ancylostoma (hookworm) in dogs and cats, Toxocara (roundworm) in dogs and cats, Trichuris (whipworm) in dogs, Taeniidae (tapeworm) in dogs and cats, Cystoisospora (intestinal disease) in dogs and cats, and Giardia in dogs and cats.1,3

 The deep-learning nature of the IMAGYST algorithms will allow for evolution and increased functionality over time.
 With more trainings, the algorithm will be able to classify additional parasites.1,3